Skinny001/SkinTube/README.md

 Is a clone app from Youtube with YouTube API

 # start
-clone the code to your local manchine npm install npm run dev
+clone the code to your local manchine. npm install, npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.